garlab/kifu-android/README.md

 ## Model

-- Rename Game GameInfo
-- Move winner and endOfGame in GameInfo
+- Move endOfGame, winner and score in GameInfo

 ## Custom ruleSet